gavv/gavv.github.io/content/blog/007-file-locks.md

 * guarantee atomic switch between the locking modes (exclusive and shared)
 * work on NFS (on Linux)

+Thus, Open file description locks combine advantages of BSD locks and POSIX record locks: they provide both atomic switch between the locking modes, and the ability to synchronize both threads and processes.

 These locks are available since the 3.15 kernel.

 The API is the same as for POSIX record locks (see above).
 It uses `struct flock` too.
 The only difference is in `fcntl` command names: